This post is a collection of some notes and thoughts I’ve had when working with FastAI.

 Inheriting from Outer Context

-There’s a lot of inheriting from outer context in FastAI.
-This works well for a Jupyter Notebook environment, but makes it harder to use it in production.
+There’s a lot of inheriting from the outer context in FastAI.
+This works well for a Jupyter Notebook environment but makes it harder to use it in production.

 Conclusion